SGrondin/bottleneck/README.md

 bottleneck
 ==========

-Bottleneck is a very simple and efficient Asynchronous Rate Limiter for Node.JS.
+Bottleneck is a simple and efficient Asynchronous Rate Limiter for Node.JS.
 When dealing with services with limited resources, it's important to ensure that they don't become overloaded with requests.
-Bottleneck handles that case in a clean and simple way.
+Bottleneck handles that case in a fast and clean way.

 #Installation